tadasant/CodeClippy/CONTRIBUTING.md

 If you have design advice, feature requests (keeping scope within reason), small bugs/bugfixes, or other comments to contribute, feel free to raise Issues!

+# Product Management

+Please use the standard GitHub issue tracker to raise any suggestions, feature requests, etc. If we decide to add the issue to the development roadmap, we'll create an issue in our [JIRA board](https://solutionloft.atlassian.net/projects/PYC/issues), and development may commence with the commit message scheme described below.

+# Commit Messages

+Because we integrate with JIRA to track our development progress, please prepend ALL commit messages with the appropriate ticket from our [JIRA board](https://solutionloft.atlassian.net/projects/PYC/issues).
+E.g. if you're working on PYC-6 Maven Integration, your commit messages should look something like:

+"PYC-6 Added maven skeleton"
+"PYC-6 Included PyClippy metadata in maven"
+"PYC-6 Added JxBrowser to maven"

 # Local Development Setup

 We recommend the following setup: